Information for Parents

 ODS staff are aware of the difficulty of this role change and welcome the opportunity to offer advice and general policy information to the parents of students with disabilities; however, the parent is not recognized by ODS as a surrogate for the student in matters related to the student's disability accommodations and services.
 In accordance with this perspective, ODS has established the following limits on parental involvement.

 A student or prospective student who wishes to request disability accommodations or a formal review of disability documentation must submit a request for such services.
 A request from a parent, a legal guardian, a clinician, a school official, or another third party will not be accepted in lieu of a direct request from the student.

-ODS personnel will not discuss the following with the parent or legal guardian of a student (term understood to include the prospective student) unless the student is present during the discussion and a signed release of information from the student is on file with ODS.
+Due to federal privacy restrictions, ODS personnel is unable to discuss any specific information about the student with the parent or legal guardian of a student (term understood to include the prospective student) unless the student is present during the discussion and a signed release of information from the student is on file with ODS.
+This includes the following:

 - the contents of a clinician's report or other documentation of disability